IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/concepts.md

 ## Web Actions

-OpenWhisk actions can be annotated with a special flag at runtime to convert them into "web actions".
-Web actions can then be invoked through the public platform API using a HTTP request without user authentication.
-HTTP request parameters are automatically converted in event parameters.
-Values returned from the action are automatically serialised to a JSON response.
+Cloud Function actions can be annotated with a special flag (i.e., `--web true`) at creation to convert them into "web actions".
+The result is the corresponding creation of a public URL that can be used to trigger the action from any web app.

+Web actions can then be invoked via HTTP requests without user authentication. where the HTTP request parameters are automatically converted in event parameters.
+Values returned from the action are automatically serialized to a JSON response.

+{% hint style="warning" %}
-Web actions are a simple way to expose public HTTP endpoints from OpenWhisk actions.
-If you want to implement user authentication, rate limiting or routing, web actions have to manually handle this in the OpenWhisk action code.
-If you are building high-traffic and enterprise APIs, you will want a better solution to implementing these API features, that doesn't require lots of boilerplate code…
+If you want to implement user authentication, rate limiting, request routing, or if you are building high-traffic and enterprise APIs, the better choice is to use the Cloud Functions API Gateway features described in the next section.
+{% endhint %}

 {% hint style="info" %}
 Find out more about [Web Actions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-actions_web).